Stanford Presbyterian Church

 FOUNDED 1788

-The Stanford Presbyterian Church was founded in 1788 just two years after Stanford received the city charter from the Virginia Legislature.
-The first record of the Church is an order of the Transylvania Presbytery which was recorded during a meeting at Paint Lick in 1790.
-During this meeting Rev. McConnell was directed to preach two Sundays each month at the Lincoln County Court House for the congregation there.
+The Stanford Presbyterian Church was founded in 1788, just two years after Stanford received the city charter from the Virginia Legislature.
+The first record of the Church is an order of the Transylvania Presbytery, which was recorded during a meeting at Paint Lick in 1790.
+During this meeting, Rev. McConnell was instructed to preach twice a month at the Lincoln County Courthouse for the congregation there.

-In the early 1790’s Mrs. Mary Briggs, sister of Benjamin Logan gave land to Stanford for the church building.
-The one room log meeting house was built in 1792 and still stands on west Main Street.
-Through the years additions were made and it was once the residence of Mrs. Harvey Helm who was a member of the church.
+In the early 1790s, Mrs. Mary Briggs, sister of Benjamin Logan, donated land to Stanford for the construction of the church building.
+The one-room log meeting house, built in 1792, still stands on West Main Street.
+Over the years, additions were made, and it was once the residence of Mrs. Harvey Helm, a member of the church.

-In 1802 Benjamin Logan transferred three and one half acres of land to the Presbyterian Society for the Buffalo Springs Congregation.
+In 1802, Benjamin Logan transferred three and one-half acres of land to the Presbyterian Society for the Buffalo Springs Congregation.
 A log structure with a gallery at each end was built on that land.
-It was used by the congregation until 1836 when a new church was built on the present site.
-That location is now called the Old Cemetery and is a part of the Buffalo Springs Cemetery.
+The congregation used it until 1836 when a new church was built on the present site.
+That location is now known as the Old Cemetery and is part of the Buffalo Springs Cemetery.

-The congregation built a brick structure with a row of pews in the center and a row on each side next to the walls.
-There was a stairway that led from the vestibule to a gallery that was used by the black families.
-At that time there was not a basement or Sunday school rooms.
+The congregation constructed a brick structure featuring a central row of pews and additional rows on each side, positioned next to the walls.
+There was a stairway that led from the vestibule to a gallery that the black families used.
+At that time, there were no basements or Sunday school rooms.
 Sunday school met in the church room.
-The bell which was taken from the first church was rung before Church services.
+The bell, which was taken from the first church, was rung before Church services.
 That bell is still used today.

 Stanford Presbyterian Manse remodeled in 2022